These schools will visit AIMS to present information to our Seniors and any other interested AIMS high schoolers.

 My quick answer: A Liberal Arts degree ensures your child emerges from college a well-rounded scholar and person, equipped to be a versatile player in the employment marketplace.

-For a more thorough discussion on this, here are two articles I enjoyed on the subject:
+For a more thorough discussion on this, here are three articles I enjoyed on the subject:

 What Can You Do With That (Useless) Liberal Arts Degree?
 A Lot More Than You Think, by Rob Sentz from Forbes.com.